Back to articles

 • State-of-the-art vision — rebuilding a working web app from a screenshot alone; it even completed Pokémon FireRed from game screenshots.

-When Fable 5 comes back online, these are the workloads where its extra capability earns its keep — and where it's worth waiting for over a cheaper model.
+As Fable 5 comes back online, these are the workloads where its extra capability earns its keep — and where it's worth choosing over a cheaper model.

 1. Ambitious Coding and Engineering